na-na-hi/renget/archive/tmd2many_words.md

 - Bathhouses & Hot Springs: Services that are generally open all-year round for cleaning and relaxation.
 Might also be a great place to hear about community news or gossip.
 - Iceboxes: Places for Pokémon who really need negative temperatures to cool off.
 They are built lower underground and can be very cold.
 Iceboxes double as places to store food for long periods of time.
 - Greenhouses: For Grass-Types in the colder months where sunlight and warmth become increasingly important.
 During other seasonal weathers, generally are left empty.
 However, some Grass-Types with specialty needs might visit these frequently, regardless of current conditions.
+- Smokehouses: Typically frequented by Fire-Types of all kinds, Smokehouses are stout constructions on the outskirts of a town.
+Built to trap as much smoke and heat, it is a place for Fire-Types to socialize.
+Patrons are expected to burn and enjoy the smoke from various woods offered by the house.
+Doing so changes the smell of their flames (adding hints from the woods they have burnt) and helps them to burn stronger and brighter.
+Some might even become Wood Connoisseurs, befriending Grass-Types to find the best woods they can try.

 #### Guilds
 Together, we're even stronger!
 Pokémon form Guilds to get benefits from having a large group of adventurers who are always willing to help one another out.
 Almost like a big family.
 Guilds construct their bases next to towns and usually have some form of specialty: Rescue, Exploration, Expedition, or even Justice... there's a lot a Guild can do.